hubverse-org/hubUtils/tests/testthat/_snaps/create_output_type_item.md

     Error <purrr_error_indexed>
       i In index: 2.
       Caused by error in `create_output_type_cdf()`:
       !
-The maximum number of characters allowed for values in argument `optional` is 8. x Value "EW2022423" has more characters than allowed
+The maximum number of characters allowed for values in `optional` is 8. x Value "EW2022423" has more characters than allowed

 ---